Loading data...

 Trading

-Buying and selling assets to manage risk or profit.
+Buying and selling assets to exchange exposure, hedge, or seek profit.

 Transaction